LLEJAILLE/raylib_windows/README.md

     git clone https://github.com/LLEJAILLE/raylib_windows
     ```

-2. Copy and paste the raylib folder "./lib" and "./include" in the root of the project.

-3. Compile the project :
+2. Compile the project :
     There is two ways to compile the project : (using .bat file or using makefile)

     - Using .bat file :